 Part of this means paying attention to daily schedules.

 If you’re at your best in the morning, then that may be the perfect time to work on vocabulary memorization.

 It only makes sense to spend time on the most impactful activities during peak energy periods because better achievement will lead to greater levels of motivation.
 Fluency requires this according to language learning expert Kerstin Hammes.

 We can then ride this upward crest and use its energy to tackle the more difficult tasks.
 It then follows that the more successful we’ve been with, say, identifying our locations and the stations within them, the less difficult placing the words will be.

-Remember, a key principle of the Magnetic Memory Method is that we do preparation and predetermination.
+Remember, a key principle of the Magnetic Memory Method is that we perform preparation and predetermination.

 Why?
-Because it reduces, if not eliminates, spending unnecessary energy at the recall of our Memory Palace journeys themselves.
+Because following these two principles reduces, if not eliminates, spending unnecessary energy at the recall of our Memory Palace journeys themselves.